finbourne/lusid-sdk-java-preview/sdk/docs/CustomEntitiesApi.md

     CustomEntitiesApi apiInstance = new CustomEntitiesApi(defaultClient);
     String entityType = "entityType_example"; // String | The type of the CustomEntity to be created.
 An entityType can be created using the \"CreateCustomEntityDefinition\" endpoint for CustomEntityDefinitions.
-    CustomEntityRequest customEntityRequest = new CustomEntityRequest(); // CustomEntityRequest | The CustomEntity to be created. try {
+    CustomEntityRequest customEntityRequest = new CustomEntityRequest(); // CustomEntityRequest | The payload describing the custom entity instance. try {
       CustomEntityResponse result = apiInstance.upsertCustomEntity(entityType, customEntityRequest);
       System.out.println(result);